telerik/xaml-docs/controls/raddatetimepicker/events.md

 <!-- -->

->tipSee an example of having a custom parsing logic in your __RadDateTimePicker__ control [here]({%slug raddatetimepicker-how-to-implement-custom-parsing%}).
+>tipSee an example of implementing custom parsing logic in your __RadDateTimePicker__ control by using the ParseDateTimeValue event [here]({%slug raddatetimepicker-how-to-implement-custom-parsing%}).

 ## SelectionChanged

 The __SelectionChanged__ event is raised in the following cases:

-* On lost focus
+* When the control loses focus.

-* When you  select a value from the drop-down pane
+* When you  select a value from the drop-down pane.

 * When you enter some text, which can be successfully parsed and hit the Enter key on your keyboard.

->tip The text you enter in the input box can be successfully parsed any time except when you see the __ErrorTooltip__.
-Hitting Enter in this cases will set the __RadDateTimePicker's SelectedValue__ property to the content visible in the [Preview Tooltip.]({%slug raddatetimepicker-features-preview-tooltip%})
+>tip If the text you enter in the input box can be successfully parsed, the [Preview Tooltip]({%slug raddatetimepicker-features-preview-tooltip%}) is shown.
+Hitting **Enter** in this case will set the RadDateTimePicker's __SelectedValue__ property to the content visible in the tooltip.
+If the input cannot be parsed, the content set as the __ErrorTooltipContent__ is displayed and the value is cleared upon pressing the Enter key.

 The event handler receives two arguments: